 Planning to visit Mou Waho?
 Book a water taxi from Wānaka.

 One of the most beautiful places in Wānaka (and New Zealand) is hidden in the middle of the lake.
-Mou Wahu is one of four islands in Lake Wānaka and it’s the furthest one from town – in fact, its name can be translated as “the outer island”.
+Mou Waho is one of four islands in Lake Wānaka and it’s the furthest one from town – in fact, its name can be translated as “the outer island”.

 The island is uninhabited and covered in native bush.
 It’s stunning and seems untamed, and the outlook is simply stunning.
 But the most magical thing about Mou Wahu is Arethusa Pool, the small and perfect lake at the top of the island.